This article by Jerry Cates, first published on 10 February 2019, was last revised on 19 August 2022. © Bugsinthenews Vol. 20:02(01).

 Through the late 1980’s and much of the 1990’s, the author followed a monthly circuit throughout most of central, west, and east Texas.
 Research he was conducting for a series of patent applications led him to hammer short wooden stakes into the soil around the perimeters of the Texas nursing facilities that he regularly serviced along that route.
 Every month, for several years in a row, he pulled up those stakes to inspect the part of each one that had been buried.

 Those collections, which constituted satellites of their original colonies, were then studied at length in the laboratory.
 To keep them alive, the author provided enough soil from each colony’s collection site to fill 3/4ths of the 5-gallon glass containers in which they were kept.
 Each was fitted with a tight lid that kept humidity levels and concentrations of carbon dioxide needed by termites, inside each container, relatively steady.
-Many managed to remain viable for 10-15 years.
-Studying their behavior helped contribute to the author’s understanding of termite biology in a myriad of ways.
+Many managed to remain viable for more than 10-15 years.
+Before long, the termites in each container had constructed tunnels that criss-crossed every square inch of the soil the container held.
+Many of those tunnels were positioned directly against the glass sides, so the termites that moved within those tunnels could be seen and studied without having to open the container up.
+Studying their behavior in this way helped contribute to the author’s understanding of termite biology in a myriad of ways.

-He handled all of the pest management needs for the nursing centers along that route, and treated all the termite infestations that were discovered during his tenure.
-Yet, despite all those termites in the ground, only a few termite infestations in the facility buildings ever took place.
-Those that occurred were limited in scope.
-Since this took place over a period of about 25 years, and the entomologists at Texas A&M project that Texas homes have a 70% probability of being infested with termites within every 25 year stretch, this finding defied all the rules.
+The author handled all of the pest management needs for the nursing centers along that route, and treated all the termite infestations that were discovered during his tenure as their pest management provider.
+Yet, despite all those termites in the ground, only a few termite infestations in those facilities ever took place.
+Too, those that did occur were limited in scope.
+Since this took place over a period of about 25 years, and the entomologists at Texas A&M project that Texas homes have a 70% probability of being infested with termites within every 25 year stretch, this finding seemed to defy all the “rules.”

-His puzzlement over this led to investigations into why it was so.
-The answer came, not from the facilities the termites shunned, but from those few they attacked.
+Puzzlement over this led the author to carry out investigations into why it was so.
+The answers came, not from the facilities the termites shunned, but from those few they attacked.
 In almost every one, sub-par facility maintenance, inside and out, led to conditions that welcomed termites to dinner.
 As a rule, most residential homes are less well maintained than the typical Texas nursing facility, and that explains a lot.
 If you are a homeowner, take this to heart.
 Do not neglect the maintenance of your residence.
 If you do, the consequences can be much worse than you may imagine.

 Garden Stakes and Wood Fences

-In fact, merely finding termite activity in wood that has been in contact with the soil should never, by itself, be used to justify treating a nearby home for termites.
+Merely finding termite activity in wood that has been in contact with the soil should never, by itself, be used to justify treating a nearby home for termites, unless that wood extends into the above-ground structure of the home.
 To the wise, however, it does provide a gentle reminder that Texas hosts termites that — when circumstances are right — can wreak havoc, and that reminder can serve to warn against complacency.
 Yet, most homeowners give little thought to such matters, and many of them still never get termites in their homes.
 Let that fact ease your mind in case the termites you find in your yard evoke in you a touch of sub-clinical paranoia.